jelmerdejong/flask-app-blueprint/README.md

 ## Getting Started
-Accelerate your next web project and start with this Simple App Blueprint for the basics.
+Accelerate your next web project and start with this Flask App Blueprint.
 For now, this Getting Started how-to is for written for OSX.

 ### 1. Setup your development environment
 1. Install virtualenv